-- A Budget Statement sent to each school at the end of the month.
-Review listed expenditures for accuracy and review progress in spending. - Monthly Time and Effort Sheets signed and turned in. - Meet with Homeless Liaison concerning Homeless Program and needs - Migrant Educational Program, SIS and Occupational Survey Updates - Communicate with Neglected Facility and provide support and technical assistance - Migrant Educational Program, SIS and Occupational Survey Updates - Communicate with Neglected Facility and provide support and technical assistance
+A Budget Statement sent to each school at the end of the month.
+Review listed expenditures for accuracy and review progress in spending.

+- Monthly Time and Effort Sheets signed and turned in if applicable - Hold Initial Consultation Meeting with interested Private Schools - Meet with Homeless Liaison concerning Homeless Program and needs - Migrant Educational Program, SIS and Occupational Survey Updates - Communicate with Neglected Facility and provide support and technical assistance - Migrant Educational Program, SIS and Occupational Survey Updates - Communicate with Neglected Facility and provide support and technical assistance